- Earn an average of £15 per hour

 - Party in the city and enjoy some proper Aussie BBQs

-- Learn to surf and go sand boarding, see dolphins, and get up close to wild kangaroos and koalas
+- Learn to surf and go sand boarding, and get up close to wild kangaroos and koalas

 - Receive expert help and brilliant ongoing job support and advice for up to 12 months